jacorbal/pynfact/doc/api/md/configuration.md

   * `site_copyright`: License of your content

-  * `author`: The author of the website.
+  * `site_author`: The author of the website.
 Articles without the `author` meta tag will default to this value

   * `canonical_uri`: The final address of your site in the WWW